thewatermethod/thewatermethod.com/posts/cursed-blood-the-gilt.md

 <div class="ose-class-feature">
 <h3>Healing</h3>
-<p>Healing spells do not work on the Gilt, as they have no true flesh to restore.
+<p>Magical healing does not work on the Gilt, as they have no true flesh to restore.
 One must know the Repair Gilt Form spell.
 Luckily, they are resilient and heal quickly.
 A long rest heals 1d6 HP, twice the standard 1d3.</p>
 </div>

 <div class="ose-class-feature">